|

 What Is Eye Yoga?

 Eye yoga, also referred to as eye exercises yoga, involves a series of focused movements and relaxation techniques that help rejuvenate the eyes.
-Inspired by the principles of yoga, these exercises aim to enhance eye health, reduce strain, and improve visual acuity.
+These movements are inspired by the traditional yogic principles and are focused on the improvement of eye health, reduction of strain, and visual coordination.

-Designed to strengthen the eye muscles and improve the coordination between the eyes and brain, yoga for eyes can be practiced by anyone, especially those who spend long hours in front of screens or experience weakened eyesight.
+Designed to strengthen the eye muscles and improve coordination, yoga for eyes can be practised by anyone, especially individuals who experience tired eyes, screen fatigue, or mild focusing difficulties.

 Benefits of Yoga for Eyesight